easychessanimations/gobbit/README.md

 # Building

-Clone the repository:
+## Prerequisites

+Go language's latest version has to be installed on your computer.

+## Cloning

 ```
 git clone https://github.com/easychessanimations/gobbit.git
 ```

+## Customizing module definition

 In `go.mod` change `C:/gomodules/modules/gobbit` to the absolute path of the folder where you cloned the repository.

 ## Building on Windows

+### Customizing the build script

 In `s\b.bat` change `C:/gomodules/modules/gobbit` to the absolute path of the folder where you cloned the repository.

-Then run the build script:
+### Running the build script

 ```
 s\b
 ```

-This will create the Windows and Linux executable in the `dist` folder and the web site, including the WASM executable and the glue code, in the `site` folder.
+This will create the Windows and Linux executable in the `dist` folder and the web site that can run the WASM executable, including the WASM executable and the glue code, in the `site` folder.

 ## Building on other systems

-Study the build instructions for Windows, and convert the Windows build script to a script that your system understands.
+Study the build instructions for Windows, customize and convert the Windows build script to a script that your system understands, then run this build script.

 # Discussion